 Citrus trees feed heavily on nitrogen.
 Your fertilizer should have more nitrogen (N) than phosphorous (P) or potassium (K).
 Use at least a 2-1-1 ratio.
 Miracid Soil Acidifier is a water-soluble product that works well and is a 3-1-1 ratio.
 In some regions, you may be able to find specialized citrus/avocado fertilizers.
 In general, buy a good slow-release formula that contains trace minerals like iron, zinc and manganese and apply according to package directions.

-To ensure freshness, perishable items are shipped via 2-day delivery from the supplier and are not eligible for rush shipping.
-Please allow up to one week for delivery.
+This item will be shipped directly from the manufacturer and is not eligible for rush shipping.
+Please allow one to two weeks for delivery.